charlotte826/Project1-DataHarvest/README.md

 * USDA Economics, Statistics and Market Information System (ESMIS) dataset of U.S national and state data for acreage, production, utilization, prices, and values for strawberries: https://usda.library.cornell.edu/concern/publications/8s45q876k?locale=en

 * Dataset Access Note: Government shutdown affected accesibilty of government datasets, like NOAA's Climate data

+### Findings
+## What demand can small farmers meet in the food supply chain?
+* Food deserts are areas where low-income, grocery proximity or transportation access keep affordable and good-quality fresh food out of reach for a significant portion of the population.
+Our findings show that close-proximity produce grown from small farms can be a solution to meet the needs of those living in these areas. (plots location: Demand folder)
+## What are the current challenges facing small farmers to having profitable, high yield farms?
+* A major challenge facing small farmers today is the increasing unpredicitability of the environment.
+Based on our findings, a controlled environment, like a greenhouse, will be a small farmer's best investment to protect crops and mitigate extreme and unforseeable conditions. (plots location: Challenges folder)
+## What products can small farmers focus on to increase profitability?
+* Our national and local crop analyzation revealed that strawberries and onions may be a NY-based small farmer's best crops to invest in their first year, with organic onions fetching higher prices.
+These are the top performing crops in terms of revenue in the state. (plots location: Profitibility folder)